RESIDENCY PROGRAM BASICS

 Yes, there is short agreement that defines the obligations of the parties and limits the legal exposure of the 33OC.
 As part of this agreement, residents agree to abide by the program’s rules and procedures.
 The completed, signed agreement must be received prior to arrival at the facility.

 What kind of living quarters are provided?

-We provide shared accommodation (two large bedrooms which could sleep two people each).
+We provide shared accommodation (two large bedrooms which could sleep up to two people each).
 Kitchen and bathrooms facilities are shared by all the residents.

 Will I need to bring towels and sheets and what about laundry facilities?

-We will provide you with blankets and bedding items.
-Towels are not provided.
+We will provide you with towels, blankets and bedding items.

 We do not have a washing machine on site, at this time there is only the possibility to wash clothes by hand.

 From Fiumicino airport there are direct trains to Fara Sabina train station – the direction of the train will say ‘Fara Sabina’, Poggio Mirteto’ or ‘Orte’ – the last train is at 21.55 but do check – www.trenitalia.com and don’t miss it otherwise you will be spending the night at the airport – the train takes about 1.5 hours!